akyukii/akyukii/README.md

 - 👋 Hi, I’m @akyukii
 - 👀 I’m interested in Web Dev using HTML/CSS/JS, ML learning with Python (PyTorch), and game dev with C++.
-- 🌱 I’m currently learning React and creating a to-do tracker web app :>
+- 🌱 I’m currently learning the MERN Stack and creating a Netflix Clone :>
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me: at200611@gmail.com OR discord [cuppp#4269]